Tsimina/Single_Image_Dehazing/README.md

 This modular loading scheme enables flexible switching between models: the DCP-only variant loads only RGB and dark-channel maps, while the DCP+SAR configuration additionally includes the SAR reflectivity channel.
 The `dataloader` handles all input formatting and tensor concatenation required for multimodal training and evaluation.

-> Figure: Left – Real SAR image from Sentinel-1.
-Right – Synthetic SAR-like map generated from a hazy RGB input using our edge-based simulation pipeline.

-All generated priors are saved and aligned with the input images to form multimodal input triplets: `[RGB_hazy, DCP, SAR]` for the SAR variant, and `[RGB_hazy, DCP]` for the baseline.

 ## Model Details